ampotos/dynStruct/todo/future_work.md

 	*run struct recovery only on new block*
 	*be careful of stuff like unique id from the dynamo data*

-#add an option to produce radare2 script which do automatique typing in radare2 debugger:
+#add an option to produce radare2 script which do automatique memory typing in radare2 debugger:

 	I usually use radare2 as decompiler and debugger (It's a big open source project).
 	Radare2 can be script to automate action during the debugging, this option will produce a script for radare2.
 	This script will load the structure recovered (with user modification) in radare2 and used address of malloc from block in the struct to automatically associated the structure (pf* commands in radare2).

-#pointeur detection:
+#pointeur detection at data gathering time:

 	By looking at the addr store in block on the data gatherer it could be possible to detect pointer to structure/heap/read_only data and in case of heap pointer, store to what block (for linked-list detection for example).